Especially when choosing strength training exercises, an often imperative question is the “back squat vs deadlift” conundrum.

 If you can handle the stress of this workout, I highly recommend it!

-There are tons of simple deadlift programs which can work extremely well to build a base when strength training for beginners, but at this point I generally try to find more complex programs.
+There are tons of simple deadlift programs which can work extremely well to build a base when strength training, but at this point I generally try to find more challenging programs.

 I am a huge fan of Every Minute on the Minute training, where you would perform a certain amount of deadlifts and then 1 other exercise at the beginning of each minute, resting only until the next.